 As you would probably expect, both the US and the UK government are currently advising against anything but essential travel to Brazil and whilst there are no official quarantine requirements in Brazil, travellers from the UK are required to quarantine for 14 days upon their return from the country.

 When it comes to specific restrictions across the country, these vary from place to place.
 Wearing a face mask on the street, in public spaces or when using public transport is compulsory everywhere.
 Some cities have their own rules regarding social distancing, mandatory use of masks at indoor venues such as gyms and shopping centres.
-Access to the beach in Rio de Janeiro is restricted, solely for exercise.
+Land and sea borders are still closed to foreign nationals.

 One of our readers who lives in Brazil says, ‘Brazil is open for everyone, everything is open and working, people really forgot that corona exists.’

-Colombia has closed all of its sea and land borders to visitors until 1st October 2020 but as of September 21st, international flights will resume.
+Colombia has closed all of its sea and land borders to visitors until further notice but as of September 21st, limited international flights have resumed.

 Colombia has introduced the ‘COVID-19 bioseguro’ which is a pioneering certification and the first of its kind in Latin America.
 This certification will be awarded to companies who have implemented strict hygiene and biosecurity protocols to prevent the spread of COVID-19.

-Whilst a mandatory 14 day quarantine was in place for all visitors to Ecuador (at your own expense), this has recently changed.
+Although a mandatory 14-day quarantine was in place for all visitors to Ecuador (at your own expense), this has recently changed.
 Now, if you can provide a negative COVID-19 test (has to be valid for a maximum of 10 days before you entered Ecuador), you no longer need to quarantine.
 The quarantine will still apply to visitors who either can’t get a test in advance or test positive.
 This move has been done to stimulate the tourism industry.

 If you are unable to source a COVID-19 test prior to your arrival, you will be required to take a test at your arrival airport in Ecuador.